-Are you looking for a summer social skills group to help your college-bound son or daughter successfully transition to college?
+I am looking for a summer social skills group to help my college-bound son or daughter successfully transition to college life.

 College can be an exciting time of life.
 However, it also includes changes in routine, less structure, greater stress, demands on self-advocacy skills, and potential disconnection from loved ones.
 As parents, you want to see your child successfully adapt to college.

-However, you have concerns about your child’s ability to advocate for themselves, be independent, and build a supportive social network.
+You have concerns about your child's ability to advocate for themselves, be independent, and build a supportive social network.
 For instance, you hope they will make friends and connect with college staff.
 But, you remember the difficulty they had making friends in high school.
 You don't want them to have the same struggles in college.
-Or perhaps you’re concerned because they still rely on you to help them advocate & navigate difficult situations.
+Perhaps, you're worried because they still rely on you to help them advocate & navigate difficult situations.

 In high school, you attended IEP meetings or intervened with e-mails and calls to the schools sometimes.
 Basically, you were your child's number one supporter.
 However, you know your child needs to advocate for themselves in college.
 Our Summer Program is a way that you can help your child adapt to the changes that come with college and learn self-advocacy skills.

 Does this describe your Autistic son or daughter?

 - has difficulty reading social cues